 The track is concreted for most of the way.
 It descends a valley down to another tarmacked road.
 This is the lowest point of the Springs Walk.
 Follow the road right as it goes up for about 200m.
 On the right is a track signposted to the Daphne Spring.

-Take the track, past another spring, and keep right as it becomes a path going up the right bank of a stream passing several waterfalls.
+Take the track, past another spring, and keep right as it becomes a path, crosses a wooden bridge, and goes up the right bank of a stream passing several waterfalls.
 This section of the trail is very pretty.

 Climb up beside the stream on this magical path through the trees with wild-flowers and wildlife.
 After 1.5km you reach a paved area and then climb some steps to a roadway.